Tolkera/carouselira/README.md

 Troubleshooting
 ----------

-If the slider doesn't show up check if it's has explicit height in CSS.
+If the slider doesn't show up check if it has explicit height in CSS.

 If it doesn't work in IE8, check if you have the correct version of jQuery.